 Making the marriage a priority (saying no to extended family and commitments if it takes away from time together)

-Review job demands. e.g. travelling, time away, etc. and seriously consider making drastic lifestyle changes.
+Review job demands. e.g. traveling, time away, etc. and seriously consider making drastic lifestyle changes.

 Anticipate triggers towards a relapse.